LeaderShip

-Our core team has experience in government affairs, public policy, communications, field, and development.
-The organizational base of our work is a rotating staff of grassroots Native organizers intentionally hired from the communities in which we serve.
+Our core team has experience in government affairs, public policy, communications, and development.

 Brian "BB" Melendez